-All non-emergency medication kept in school is securely stored refrigerated meds i.e antibiotics are kept in clearly labelled container in the fridge door in the staffrooms with access strictly controlled.
+All non-emergency medication kept in school is securely stored and refrigerated where necessary i.e antibiotics are kept in clearly labelled container in the fridge door in the staffrooms with access strictly controlled, tablets are securely stored in a secure cupboard in the school office.
 All pupils know how to access their medication.
 Under no circumstances will medication be stored in first aid boxes.